-How it works: Someone who knows the child well fills out a questionnaire or answers questions about him.
+How it works: Someone who knows the child well fills out a questionnaire or answers questions about your child.
 This is usually a parent or teacher.
 Questions focus on the child’s abilities in basic areas.
-These include communication, daily living, socialization and motor skills.
+These include communication, daily living, socialization, and motor skills.

 Conners Parent and Teacher Rating Scales